openimis/openimis-be_py/README.md

   module name, following this scheme: `openimis-be-<module_name>`
   * The `--check-only` flag allows to check the newest version without installing the library or modifying openimis.json file.
 This parameter can be also used to check availability of a specific version when used with `--target-version`

+### To install all modules from PyPI
+* first install all modules as in "Developers setup"
+* from `/openimis-be_py/openIMIS`:
-  * Additionally, you can use `all` as the module name, to fetch and install all modules present in `openimis.json` file.
+  * run this command: `python manage.py install_module_locally all`.
+This command will execute all steps required steps to install most recent versions of all modules present in `openimis.json` from PyPI.
-  This mode supports the `--target-version` parameter and `--check-only` flag.